JesseBuesking/omnomnum/readme.md

 - OmNomNum preserves whitespace, Numerizer does not.
 - OmNomNum supports an optional `parse_second` parameter, Numerizer does not.
 - OmNomNum can support most currency formats, Numerizer does not.
-- Numerizer supports fractions, OmNomNum does not (yet?).
+- OmNomNum supports fractions (including mixed fractions, word-based fractions, and numeric fractions like "1 1/2"), with runtime toggle and optional reduction to lowest terms.

 ## Prereqs